 Getting started with dancing

 To make the most of the health benefits of dancing, all you have to do is get started.
-Dancing is one of those activities that is highly flexible and adaptable – you don’t have to wait for anyone if you choose to dance alone or join a group.
-You can start dancing at dance schools, community centres, social gathering or even in your own room.
-The boom in dance fitness studios means that you can join a fitness centre and enjoy a fun workout.
+Dancing is one of those activities that is highly flexible and adaptable – you don’t have to wait for anyone whether you choose to dance alone or join a group.
+You can start dancing at dance schools, community centres, social gatherings, or even in your own room.
+The boom in dance fitness studios means that you can just join a fitness centre and enjoy a fun workout.

-You can choose to dance socially, as a hobby or even competitively.
+You can choose to dance socially, as a hobby, or even competitively.
 Its ease and convenience make it a preferred recreational and exercise choice for many as they seek the benefits of dancing.
 For most dance styles, you don’t need anything except comfy clothes and shoes, but that depends on the style of dance you choose.
 For instance, if you decide to start tap dancing classes, you will need the right shoes.

 - Do you prefer fast or slow movements?

 - Do you enjoy dancing alone or in a group?